8 Myths About Blogging

 - Sponsorship: you can get sponsorships and money from brands, but you have to be willing to speak to that brand and become an ambassador.
 This means you really need to like and endorse the brands and companies that sponsor you.
 Sponsorships happen once you have really developed a large following and are known as an influencer.
 This means when you mention a brand or product, your audience trusts your suggestion and influences the actions and opinions of your readers and followers.

 - Freebies: Freebies are like sponsorships, you need to actually like the brand or product to be able to speak to the product.
-Providing a dishonest review decreases your credibility of your own brand.
-You also can’t trash talk a product, service or item that you received for free because you can loose brand partnerships and collaborations.
+Providing a dishonest review decreases the credibility of your own brand.
+You also can’t trash talk about a product, service, or item that you received for free because you can lose brand partnerships and collaborations.
 If something doesn’t align with what you do, its okay to send it back with a polite thank you and say the item doesn’t fit your brand.

 Technical Skills: Securing sites, renewing domains, and analytics are all important back-end technical stuff you need to know.
 If you don’t know how to do these (like me) then you pay for that help.
 The fun and creative part of blogging is balanced with the technical back end of creating the blog.
 Both parts of being a blog are equally important.

 Time Management: There is a three-way balance between blogging, the technical aspect of the blog, and the business management part.
 The content writing is the most fun part.
 The other two aspects of blogging and the side that most people are captivated by when they want to start their own blog.
 The other two aspects of blog management, however, need just as much time and attention.